shsagir/play-area-sync/docs/domains.md

 Back in the days the `www.` prefix indicated that this is an address to type into the browser.
 Nowadays the `www.` prefix indicates a "cloud-enabled" application which can be moved in seconds to another server location.
 The name of the subdomain prefix is not so important, but `www` is the convention for (marketing) entry points.
 For example: We use `help.fortrabbit.com` for the page you are currently reading and `blog.fortrabbit.com` to publish our thinkings.

 The trick is that you can route subdomains using `CNAME` records.
 By this you are telling your DNS provider to resolve a `hostname` instead of a fixed `IP` (which would be an `A` record).
 The great advantage is that the IP address behind the hostname target can change later on — without your intervention.
+In other words: `CNAME` routing helps us to compensate hardware failures and DDOS attacks for you, we can move your App around.

 ### Naked domains

 There are so called "naked", "APEX" or "root" domains.
 They have no prefix and look like so: `fortrabbit.com`.
 Some think that they are aesthetically more pleasing than their subdomain counterparts.
 But they don't play well as with cloud services — like ours.
 Naked domains should not be routed using a `CNAME` record; they should be routed using an `A`-Record.
+An domain routed to a an IP is static.
+It doesn't give us the flexibility to move your App around.

 #### Don't dos